-Construction Team Donation: Construction teams are charged an additional one-time fee of \$2,700 to cover costs for construction materials, foreman and labor for a week-long project.
+Construction/Maintenance Team Donation: Construction teams are charged an additional one-time fee of \$2,700 to cover costs for construction and maintenance materials, foreman and labor for a week-long project.
 This fee is based on current prices costed out for health and education infrastructure projects in the region in which we work.
 Should there be any surplus, this will be invested in needs at the Camanchaj project site.

 Additional Provider/Dentist: Sometimes medical or dental teams have trouble recruiting additional providers or dentists.
 If you would like a Guatemalan doctor or dentist to accompany your medical or dental team, we can do our best to arrange for that.
-The cost for Salud y Paz to provide a doctor or dentist is \$350 for your work week.
-Please note that this fee covers the cost of the provider's professional fees.
-If the provider needs to stay at the team hotel then an additional fee will need to be charged for food and housing.
+The cost for Salud y Paz to provide a doctor or dentist is \$700 for your work week, which covers both professional service fees and housing and food.
 Please let the team coordinator know as soon as possible if you would like us to pursue this option.
 Dentists are often harder to find, so please let us know as far in advance as possible.
 Many of the teams find working with the Guatemalan physicians in a cross-cultural exchange to be educational and enlightening.
 Their approach to the patients often allows providers to observe a unique way of dealing with the cultural and medical problems unique to the Guatemalan highlands.